tiandiao123/Kidnapped-Vehicle-Project/README.md

 ![png](particle-filter.PNG)

 ### Localization Overview
-This is a project about using Markov assuption to predict and simulate vehicle movements, and here is a picture displaying how it looks like:
+We also need to use Markov assuption to predict and simulate vehicle movements, and here is a picture displaying how it looks like:

 ![png](localization-map.png)